scottchiefbaker/Arduino-Kodi-Elapsed/README.md

 * Kodi installation with the HTTP API enabled
 * 32x8 LED Matrix
 * Arduino to drive the LED Matrix
-* Python and Pyserial installed on Kodi to send data to Arduino
+* Perl installed to read data from Kodi and send data to Arduino
 * Arduino connected to the RPi via USB (for serial connectivity)

 ## Installation